MariaAma/Data-SEPython_ExtractDisplayDataSpotify/README.md

 Data Retrieval: Retrieve the user's recently played tracks using Spotipy.
 Audio Feature Extraction: Extract danceability, energy, and valence for each track.
 Visualization: Plot the extracted audio features on a bar chart for analysis and interpretation.
+Environment Variables (Optional): Store your user ID and API credentials in a .env file for security.
+However, you can directly pass these credentials to the project if preferred.

 # Getting Started:
 Set Up Spotify Developer Account: Register as a Spotify Developer and obtain API credentials.